smatzek/3DUnetCNN/README.md

 7. Run the training:

-To run training using the original UNet model:
+To run training using the original UNet model (Not LMS enabled):
 ```
 $ python train.py
 ```